openstack-infra/system-config/doc/source/running-your-own.rst

 #.
 Remove the certname override - upstream are dropping this gradually.

 #.
-Launch a node, passing in --image and --ram to get a node that you
+Launch a node, passing in --image and --flavor to get a node that you
    want :). e.g::

-     launch-node.py centos6-1.slave.openstack.org --image $IMAGE --ram 1024 \
+     launch-node.py centos6-1.slave.openstack.org --image $IMAGE --flavor "1G" \
        mydns

 #.
 Go into the Jenkins config and press 'test connection' on the gearman config